 With B.C.’s heavy rainfall, especially in coastal regions, waterproofing is an essential part of condo maintenance.
 Water intrusion can lead to structural damage, mold growth, and costly repairs if left unchecked.
 Condo owners should inspect areas prone to water damage, such as windows, balconies, and foundation walls, for cracks or deteriorating caulking.

 For strata councils, it’s important to ensure the building’s waterproofing systems, including the roof and exterior walls, are up to date and well-maintained.
 Regularly clearing gutters and ensuring proper drainage systems are in place can prevent expensive water damage repairs later.
+The last thing you want is a leaky condo.

 Balcony and Deck Maintenance